flant/shell-operator/BINDING_CONVERSION.md

 Empty or invalid $CONVERSION_RESPONSE_PATH file is considered as a fail with a short message about the problem and a more verbose error in the log.

+> Note: kube-apiserver applies OpenAPI spec to the object returned by webhook.
+It can cause removing unknown fields without notifying a user.

 ## HTTP server and Kubernetes configuration

 Shell-operator should create an HTTP endpoint with TLS support and register an endpoint in the CustomResourceDefinition resource.